The Boy Is Mine (album): Singles

 Dupri-produced "The First Night" was released as the album's second single, serviced to radio a week ahead of the album release and issued physically on July 28, 1998.
 Another commercial success, it became her second number one on the Billboard Hot 100 for six consecutive weeks.
 It remained within the top forty for 20 weeks and was ranked at number 18 on the Billboard Hot 100 year-end charts in 1998.
 Outside the United States, "The First Night" reached the top ten in Canada and the United Kingdom.
 "Angel of Mine", a cover version of British R&B trio Eternal's 1997 hit single, was released as the album's third offering single on November 9, 1998.
 The ballad became Monica's third chart topper for four consecutive weeks in United States, and finished third on Billboards 1999 year-end chart, making Monica the only artist to place within the year-end top ten in both from 1998 to 1999.
 While the song was less successful in territories where Eternal's version had charted the year before through Monica's rendition peaked at number two in Canada and reached the top 20 of the Australian Singles Chart.

-"Inside", serving as the album's fourth single, was released in Europe only on April 5, 1999, but failed to chart.
+"Inside", serving as the album's first promotional single, was released in Europe only on April 5, 1999, but failed to chart.
 A fifth single, "Street Symphony", received a US release as the fourth single on May 31, 1999, featuring orchestral background in the song performing by the Atlanta Symphony Orchestra.
 It peaked at number 50 on the Hot R&B/Hip-Hop Singles & Tracks chart.
-Monica's rendition of Richard Marx's 1989 single "Right Here Waiting", a duet with boy band 112, also received a promotional release in 1999.
-The single was only released as a limited vinyl format with no promotional video, but peaked at number one on Billboards Bubbling Under R&B/Hip-Hop Singles chart.
+Monica's rendition of Richard Marx's 1989 single "Right Here Waiting", a duet with boy band 112, was released as the fifth and final single in December 14, 1999.
+The single was only released as a limited vinyl format with no music video, but peaked at number one on Billboards Bubbling Under R&B/Hip-Hop Singles chart.
 Similarly, "Gone Be Fine", a collaboration with OutKast, reached number five on Bubbling Under R&B/Hip-Hop Singles.